raycast/script-commands/Tools/Toolkit/README.md

 ## How does the Toolkit work?

-The Toolkit runs on every push to master using [this GitHub action workflow](../../.github/workflows/documentation.yml).
+The Toolkit runs on every push to master using [this GitHub Action workflow](../../.github/workflows/documentation.yml).
 That workflow goes through the following process:

 1. Setup a version of Xcode
-2. Build the toolkit into a binary located at the root of the repo
+2. Build the Toolkit using the [Makefile](../../Makefile) located at the root of the repo
 3. Run `make gen-docs-and-commit`
    1. Runs the [integration shell script](integration.sh)
    2. Commits the changes (if there are any)
-4. Pushes the changes to the master branch.
+4. Pushes the changes to the master branch using the Raycast bot.

 ## Contributing

 We would love to have your contribution!
-Check out our [CONTRIBUTING.md file to get started](CONTRIBUTING.md).
+Check out our [CONTRIBUTING.md](CONTRIBUTING.md) file to get started.

 ## Community